-When a complaint is received by CAMPO, the complaint will be entered into the Discrimination Complaints Log with other pertinent information and assigned a Case Number.
-(Note: All complaints must be logged).
+- 1. When a complaint is received, the complaint will be entered into the Discrimination Complaints Log with other pertinent information and assigned a Case Number.
+(Note: All complaints must be logged). - 2.
 The complaints log will be submitted to the NCDOT's Civil Rights office during Title VI compliance reviews.
-(Note: NCDOT may also be request the complaints log during pre-grant approval processes).
-The Log Year(s) since the last submittal will be entered (e.g., 2012-2015, 2014-2015, FFY 2015, or 2015) and the complaints log will be signed before submitting the log to NCDOT.
+(Note: NCDOT may also request the complaints log during pre-grant approval processes). - 3.
 When reporting no complaints, check the No Complaints or Lawsuits box and sign the log.

-Please refer to Appendix 3 for a copy of our Discrimination Complaint Form, Complaints Log, and Sample Investigation Template.
+Please refer to Appendix F for a copy of our Discrimination Complaint Form, Complaints Log, and Sample Investigation Template.